 Student Finance England

 PO Box 210

-When you’re estimating your income, think about if you’ve:
+When you’re estimating your household income, think about if you will:

-- Done any casual work, shift work or contract work
+- do any casual work, shift work or contract work

-- Had any pay rises, bonuses or redundancy pay
+- have any pay rises, bonuses or redundancy pay

 1 Check if you’re eligible

 If your household income is not expected to drop by 15% over the full year

 You will not be able to ask for a current year income assessment unless you expect your household income to drop by at least 15% over the current tax year.
 Keep in mind, being on furlough for a few months during the COVID-19 outbreak may not give you a 15% drop in income over the full 2021-22 tax year.